hans-elliott99/grepvec/README.md

 Use `grepvec` to find needles in haystacks.

-That is, search for each item in a vector of patterns (either regular expressions or fixed strings) across each item in a vector of strings.
+That is, search for each pattern in a vector of regular expressions or fixed strings across each string in another vector.
 R’s native ‘grep’ functions search for a single pattern in a vector of strings.
-To search for many possible patterns across a string or vector of strings, some form of looping is required. `grepvec` implements this in C so that it is more efficient than native R solutions.
+To search for many possible patterns across a string or vector of strings, some form of looping is required. `grepvec` implements this in C so that it is more efficient.

 ## Install

 Since this package is not currently on CRAN, you can install it in R with `remotes::install_github("hans-elliott99/grepvec")`.

-For development you can, clone the repo and use `devtools::load_all` or `devtools::install`.
+For development you can clone the repo and use `devtools`.

 ### Dependencies

-You have nothing else to install…

-I hope to keep `grepvec` lightweight, and there are no package dependencies other than the “base” R packages (`utils` and `base` specifically), so you don’t need to install anything else.
+There are no package dependencies other than the “base” R packages (`utils` and `base` specifically), so you don’t need to install anything else.

 For development, `testthat` is needed for unit testing, and I use `devtools` (and its dependencies) as well.